Why Learn to Read a Natal Chart

 Step 6: Synthesize Everything

-A natal chart is not a list of isolated meanings, but an integrated system.
+A natal chart is not a list of separate meanings but a holistic system.
 Each element influences the others.
-Mars in Pisces may sound gentle, but if it’s conjunct Pluto and in the 1st house, it becomes an entirely different story.
+Mars in Pisces may sound gentle, but if it is in conjunction with Pluto and in the 1st house, it tells a very different story.

 This is why automated interpretations are limited.
-True understanding requires synthesis—the ability to see all connections simultaneously.
+True understanding of a chart requires synthesis—the ability to see all connections simultaneously.

 - Generate your chart using a free calculator